We all played with them.

-We have compiled a list of the best building toys for kids from 6 months old to tweens.
-We spent over twenty hours researching and playing to create a list where each building set has a specific feature or is relevant for a particular age to help parents select the best set for their child.
+We have compiled a list of the best building toys for kids aged from 6 months old to tweens.
+We spent over twenty-five hours researching and playing to create our list.
+Hopefully, you’ll find a creative toy that’s an ideal choice for your child.

 Mega Bloks First Builders Big Building Bag